Mary Percy Jackson

 Dr. Mary Percy Jackson, OC, AOE (27 December 1904 – 6 May 2000) was an English medical practitioner in the Canadian province of Alberta based in Keg River and the Peace River Country for 45 years.

 Background

-Mary Percy Jackson was the eldest of four children.
+Mary Evangeline Percy. was the eldest of four children.
 Her father, Thomas Arthur Percy, was a wool merchant and tailor in Dudley, England.
 Many of her family, including her mother Amy Jane Percy (née Chilton), were school teachers.
 Despite the family tradition of teaching, at the age of eleven she decided she wanted to be a medical doctor.
 No-one, including Mary herself, knows why she made this choice; her father suggested that she would have made an excellent lawyer because she argued so much.
 However, in 1915 women were not allowed to be lawyers.

 Education

 She graduated from the University of Birmingham in 1927 with degrees in surgery and medicine.
 She took the Queen's Prize for achieving the highest marks in her class.
 Over the next two years she served as a house physician at Birmingham General Hospital, casualty house physician in the children's hospital, and house surgeon in the maternity hospital.

 She wanted to work in obstetrics in Calcutta, India, a post that only came up every third year.
 As she graduated in "the wrong year", she had to find other work to fill in the time until she would be able to apply for the Calcutta job.
 A colleague drew her attention to a job advertisement in the British Medical Journal, seeking a female doctor to serve in Alberta, Canada:

 23 February 1929.
 Strong energetic Medical Women with post-graduate experience in Midwifery, wanted for country work in Western Canada, under the Provincial Government Department of Health.
 Apply in first instance to Dr. E.M.
 Johnstone, c/o Fellowship of the Maple Leaf, 13, Victoria Street, London, SW1.

 In reply to her request for further information from Dr. Emma Johnstone, OBE, the reply added that "The ability to ride a saddle horse would be a great advantage".
 Jackson had previously taken up horse riding at Sutton Coldfield Riding School in a desire for more exercise, although her family said she rarely, if ever, left the indoor arena.
 When she learned that Alberta had the Rocky Mountains, she was keen to go, not realising how far north she was to be stationed, or the distance to the Rockies.
 She originally intended her stay in Alberta to be a one-year adventure.